 How to be Everything by Emilie Wapnick celebrates multipotentialites.
 What are multipotentialites and are you one?
 Simply put by author Emilie, a multipotentialite is: “someone with many interests and creative pursuits”.

-Or in other words: a jack-of-all-trades, a generalist or a renaissance person.
-So the opposite of a specialist who follows one calling.
+Or in other, somewhat negative terms: a jack-of-all-trades, a generalist or a renaissance person.
+So we’re talking about the opposite of a specialist who follows one true calling, like the doctors and lawyers of the world.

 Emilie describes herself as a multipotentialite who has pursued (and later ditched) many work passions and projects, including law, website design, song writing and filmmaking.
 For years she thought this characteristic was problematic, because specialists viewed her as flighty or non-committal.
-The actual problem was that she didn’t have the language to identify herself as a multipotentialite.
+Really the only problem was that she didn’t have the language to label herself as a multipotentialite and the awareness that this is no bad thing!

 Her book is fun, informative, educational and celebrates the multipotentialite community – she makes you feel valued for not being a specialist set on following one path through your career.